BangL/mixxxcontrollermapping/README.md

 ### Planned / Todo:

-* Shifted headphone +- switches should control master gain, but without changing headphone volume hardware side.
-Not sure if surpressing the hardware side handling is actually possible though.
 * The functionality of Effect and Sample Buttons are neither tested nor documented yet.
 * Find more useful uses for the shift (vinyl) button and implement them.